ehajredini/ng-star-wars/README.md

 # StarWars

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0 and developed by Ekrem Hajredini

+## Install

+Run `npm install` to install node modules

 ## Development server